Minimum GPA Requirement

 • 3.300 GPA by the end of the JUNIOR year (1 year remaining).

-If you do not meet the minimum GPA requirement, you may be dismissed from the Honors Program.
+If you do not meet the minimum GPA requirement, you may be eligible to be removed from the Honors Program.

-If you received a dismissal notice from the Honors Program because your cumulative GPA fell below the requirement for your academic level, you may appeal the decision for any reason.
+If you received a removal notice from the Honors Program because your cumulative GPA fell below the requirement for your academic level, you may Appeal your Honors Removal for any reason.
+If you have newly completed grades from previous semesters, expected summer session courses, intentions to repeat courses, or other plans to improve your GPA, you may include this information in your appeal along with any other relevant information.
 If you desire to remain in the Honors Program, you must submit an appeal no later than the posted deadline.
 Your appeal will be individually considered by members of the review committee and you will be notified of the decision regarding your continuation in the Honors Program by the date listed on the appeal form.

-Honors Dismissal Appeal and University Leave of Absence: If you are considering a Leave of Absence, we encourage you to appeal your Honors dismissal by the deadline.
+Honors Removal Appeal and University Leave of Absence: If you are considering a Leave of Absence, we encourage you to Appeal your Honors Removal by the deadline.
 Upon return to the University, your readmission to Honors will consider your Honors standing prior to your leave from the University.

 If you have questions, feel free to contact us at honors@uconn.edu.